 - Dynamic content that enriches your message copy with automatically entered customer attributes: from their current location to the name of the product a user put in their favorites.

 - Multilanguage messaging that allows you to address your customers in their local languages.
 All you have to do is prepare local versions of the copy in advance.
-(Note: you will need to prepare those local copies in advance)

 Now let’s have a look at some live examples of e-commerce apps using personalization: